What causes landscaping budget blowouts?

 The traditional approach to landscaping

-The most common approach is a linear one: design first, then construction.
+The most common approach is a linear one: design first, then followed by construction.

-You engage a designer.
+Typically you engage a landscape designer or landscape architect.
 Together, you create your dream garden.
-It looks fantastic — so you pass the plans to a landscaper for pricing.
+It looks fantastic – so you pass the plans to a landscaper for pricing.

 Then the quote arrives… and the cost is far higher than expected.

-At this point, after you have a 'wee dram' to recover, you think, "Where do we go from here?"
+At this point, after you have some time to recover, you think, “Where do we do now?”

-• The design is shelved as a "one-day" project
+• You shelve the design as a “one-day” project

-• You go back to your designer to revise it
+• You go back to your designer to revise the design or you engage a new designer and ‘start again’

-• You go to the bank for more money
+• Or you go to the bank to try and get some more money

 Why did this happen?